ywesseloh/application-tracker/frontend/README.md

 # Frontend

 React SPA for the [Application Tracker](../README.md).
-Kanban board with drag-and-drop, application forms, and detail views backed by the Spring Boot API.
+Auth screen, kanban board with drag-and-drop, application forms, and detail views backed by the Spring Boot API.

-For module layout, data flow, and optimistic DnD, see [ARCHITECTURE.md](ARCHITECTURE.md).
+For module layout, auth session flow, data flow, and optimistic DnD, see [ARCHITECTURE.md](ARCHITECTURE.md).

 ## Stack